 About the Episode

 This episode is the first in a series on practices and services inside of professional services firms.
 In this first episode, Jason and Jeff discuss the mistakes firms make when they go about launching a new service.
-The next episode will cover how to put a practice to rest, and the last episode in the series will cover how to productize a service.
+The next episode covers how to productize a service, and last episode covers how to put a practice to rest.

 To start this episode, Jeff shares a common scenario where a firm has a great client experience and decides to launch a new service based solely on this.
 They run into mistake after mistake as they gear up to launch the new service, and in the end, the service ends up failing.
 But the firm isn’t sure where they went wrong.